MrRajKumar07/IDCTS/README.md

 # IDCTS
-IDCTS is a Digital Railway Reservation System that enables mobile-based seat booking to avoid queues and errors.
-It supports flexible seat selection, offline access for non-smartphone users, and includes an admin dashboard for management.
+IDCTS is a Digital Railway Reservation System that Enables Mobile-Based Seat Booking to avoid Queues and Errors.
+It supports flexible seat selection, offline access for non-smartphone users, and includes an admin Dashboard for Management.